By Emmie Weddell

 At the start of my freshman year, I was sure Greek life was not for me and that I wasn’t a “sorority girl” type.
-I didn’t necessarily believe stereotypes about girls in sororities, but part of me felt such girls lacked a sense of identity and relied on sororities for belonging.
+I didn’t believe the stereotypes about girls in sororities, but part of me felt like sorority girls lacked a sense of identity and relied on sororities for belonging.

-Despite my initial decision, I decided to rush.
-I still wasn’t sure whether or not it was for me, or if I would be a good “sorority girl,” but I thought it was much better to be open-minded than to miss out on something that could potentially be amazing.
+Despite my initial hesitation, I decided to rush.
+I still wasn’t sure whether it was for me, or if I would be a good “sorority girl,” but I thought it was much better to be open-minded than to miss out on something that had the potential to be amazing.

 Many people find recruitment fun and energizing.
 You go into “parties” for each sorority and make small talk with girls you’ve never met while wearing your nicest shoes.
-I put on my best smile and made conversation, but at the end of each day I was depleted.
+I put on my best smile and made conversation, but at the end of each day, I was drained.
 As an introvert, a full day of small talk isn’t my idea of fun.

-At the end of the draining week, I received an invitation to join my top choice.
+At the end of the exhausting week, I received an invitation to join my top choice.
 Despite being tired, I was genuinely thrilled.
-I was happy to be done with the recruitment process, but I was also excited to be a sister of my favorite sorority.
+I was happy to be done with the recruitment process, but I was also excited to be a sister in my favorite sorority.

 Flash forward two semesters later and I am no longer a member of the sorority.
 But I am thankful I decided to give it a shot.

-It also taught me that Greek life really isn’t for everyone, and that’s okay.
-It is a big time commitment and can be expensive, so if you have a lot on your plate and aren’t fully plugged in, it can become a stressor.
+I learned that Greek life really isn’t for everyone, and that’s okay.
+It is a big time commitment and can be expensive, so if you have a lot on your plate and aren’t fully plugged in, it can become a burden.

 I was so busy and stressed that I was becoming sick, and I knew that I had to cut something out of my life for my physical and mental health.
 It made the most sense for me to de-pin because I wasn’t thriving in my sorority.

-However, many girls in the sorority, including my big and some of my best friends, were consistently excited to be involved in all things related to Greek life.
+Unlike me, many girls in my sorority, including my big and some of my best friends, were consistently excited to be involved in all things related to Greek life.
 Seeing how much they flourished opened my eyes to the reality that I can thrive more outside of the sorority than I could within it.

 I harbor no negativity to the sorority or any of the girls within in.
 In fact, I am so grateful to have spent a short time in the sorority and have gotten to know what the women are really like—incredible.
 They have been supportive of my decision to de-pin and have continued to spend time with me since I left.